CryptoDappRun/BlockPad/README.md

 # BlockPad
-Save your public data permanently on the blockchain
+Save your public data permanently on the fantom blockchain with Meatamask

  https://cryptodapprun.github.io/BlockPad/